-The Plan governs all applications (each an "Application") for proposed developments (each, a "Proposed Development") submitted by a developer or sponsor (together with any affiliate, subsidiary or other related party, as determined by the Authority, each an "Applicant") requesting 9% Credits (the "9% Credits") to be reserved from the 2024 and/or 2025 Credit Ceiling (as defined below) and/or requesting Credits in accordance with the requirements of Section 42(h)(4) of the Code (the "4% Credits").
+The Plan governs all applications (each an "Application") for proposed developments (each, a "Proposed Development") submitted by a developer or sponsor (together with any affiliate, subsidiary or other related party, as determined by the Authority, each an "Applicant") requesting 9% Credits (the "9% Credits") to be reserved from the 2026 Credit Ceiling (as defined below) and/or requesting Credits in accordance with the requirements of Section 42(h)(4) of the Code (the "4% Credits").
 Applications submitted for 9% Credits should be identified by the Applicant for consideration in either the Preservation Classification or the New Construction Classification, both of which are described further in Section III(C) below.

-The amount of 9% Credits available for annual award and reservation pursuant to the Plan shall be equal to the annual amounts estimated by the Authority, in its sole discretion, to be available under Section 42(h)(3)(C) of the Code for the calendar years 2024 and 2025 (each annually, a "Credit Ceiling"), which amount shall include, without limitation, unused 9% Credits from prior calendar years, population based 9% Credits for the applicable calendar year, eligible returned 9% Credits and national pool 9% Credits.
+The amount of 9% Credits available for annual award and reservation pursuant to the Plan shall be equal to the annual amounts estimated by the Authority, in its sole discretion, to be available under Section 42(h)(3)(C) of the Code for the calendar yearyears 2026 and for any future calendar years2024 and 2025 (each annually, a "Credit Ceiling"), which amount shall include, without limitation, unused 9% Credits from prior calendar years, population based 9% Credits for the applicable calendar year, eligible returned 9% Credits and national pool 9% Credits.
 Notwithstanding the foregoing, in its sole discretion and in order to accomplish the objectives of the Plan, the Authority may make awards and reservations for the purpose of forward allocations from future year credit ceilings which may affect each annual Credit Ceiling.

-In order to provide continuity and stability to the LIHTC Program development community, the Authority intends to make every effort to publish the estimated 2024 9% Credit ceiling to be administered under a qualified allocation plan adopted by the Authority upon the announcement of awarded reservations under the Plan, which estimate shall be subject to change.
+In order to provide continuity and stability to the LIHTC Program development community, the Authority intends to make every effort to publish the estimated 2024-9% Credit Ceilingsceiling to be administered under this Plan and under futurea\qualified allocation plans adopted by the Authority upon the announcement of awarded reservationsunder the Plan, which estimatesestimate shall be subject to change.